How rooftop solar and hydrogen can be combined

 Hydrogen has long been heralded as a promising clean energy carrier with the potential to transform various industries, including transportation and energy storage.
 One exciting avenue for making H2 fuel more affordable and widely accessible is the integration of rooftop solar panels into the production process.

 Traditionally, hydrogen production has relied on methods like steam methane reforming or electrolysis, which require dedicated facilities and can be energy-intensive.
-However, rooftop PV panels offer a sustainable and decentralized approach to H2 production that could revolutionize the industry in several ways.
+Rooftop PV panels, on the other hand, provide a decentralized and sustainable method of producing H2 that has the potential to completely transform the sector in a number of ways.

-Rooftop panels harness sunlight to generate electricity, which can be used to power electrolyzers that split water into H2 and oxygen.
-This process, known as electrolysis, produces what is often referred to as “green hydrogen” since it relies on renewable energy sources and emits no carbon dioxide during production.
+Rooftop solar panels harness sunlight to generate electricity, which can be used to power electrolyzes that split water into H2 and oxygen.
+The result of this process, called electrolysis, is what’s commonly called “green hydrogen” because it doesn’t use fossil fuels and creates no carbon dioxide.
 Integrating solar panels with electrolysis systems can significantly improve energy efficiency.

-This approach uses surplus electricity generated during sunny periods to produce H2, thus avoiding the need to curtail excess energy or store it in batteries.
+This method avoids the need to limit excess energy or store it in batteries by producing H2 using extra electricity generated during sunny hours.
 It optimizes the use of intermittent renewable energy sources.

 rooftop solar